Punctuality Of Passenger Trains Improves By 83 Percent In 2021-22 - UrduPoint

 Chief Executive Officer (CEO) of Pakistan Railways Freight Transportation Company (PRFTC) had also been hired from private sector to improve and enhance the freight earning of the department, he added.

-He said E-ticketing was being modernized by introducing the Rail Automated Booking and travel Assistance (RABTA) system.
+He said E-ticketing was being modernized by introducing the Rail Automated Booking and travel Assistance (RABTA) system.\778